How we test electric bikes

-But that’s where our unbiased, independent testing comes in: We assess their features and functions, then ride each bike for more than 125km on roads, shared paths and trails, up and down hills, around town and (where appropriate) on mountain bike trails.
+We assess each e-bike’s features and functions, then ride it for more than 125km on roads, shared paths and trails, up and down hills, around town and (where appropriate) on mountain bike trails.

-It’s likely you’ll want a bike for more than one use.
-Our test shows which bikes can multitask and which excel at just one thing.
+It’s likely you’ll want an electric bike for more than one scenario.
+Our test shows which e-bikes can handle multiple situations and surfaces, and which excel at just one thing.

-Mountain.
-Confident tackling grade 3 and 4 mountain bike trails.
+Mountain: Grade 3 and 4 mountain bike tracks.

-Road.
-Comfortable racking up kilometres on sealed surfaces – perfect for longer commutes.
+Road: Longer distances on sealed surfaces – perfect for commutes.

 We assess static and dynamic elements of the bike and its e-system.

-Our assessments of the bike include its cargo-carrying capacity; the ease of mounting; performance of the suspension for comfort and offroad riding; convenience and weather protection; low-speed balance and steering; high-speed stability and braking; and its ability on rough roads and paths.
+Our assessments of the e-bike include its cargo-carrying capacity, the ease of mounting the bike, performance of the suspension for comfort and off-road riding, convenience and weather protection, low-speed balance and steering, high-speed stability and braking, and its ability on rough roads and paths.

-We weight our assessments differently for each use.
-For example, the ability to remain balanced and stable while carrying a load and a powerful motor that responds well to pedalling effort are important for a CARGO bike.
-Meanwhile, a TRAIL bike needs suspension and tyres that are comfortable and confident offroad and an e-system that works well in lower assistance settings, so it has a good riding range.
+We weight our assessments differently for each use type.
+For example, the ability to remain balanced and stable while carrying a load and having a powerful motor that responds well to pedalling effort are very important for a cargo e-bike.
+Meanwhile, a trail e-bike needs suspension and tyres that are comfortable and confident off-road, and an e-system that works well at lower assistance settings, so it has a good riding range.

 Riding tests: four routes, 125km

-Our experience testing more than 50 e-bikes shows that most are fine if you just want to tootle around the local shops, or cruise along flat paths.
-So we put each bike through much tougher riding tests to sort out the best from the also-rans.
+Our experience testing more than 50 e-bikes shows that most are fine if you just want to tootle around the local shops or cruise along flat paths.
+So we put each bike through much tougher riding tests to sort the best from the average.

-We use a power pedal to measure the effort of our test rider, so we can compare bike performance objectively.
+We use a power pedal to measure the effort of our test rider, so we can compare the performance of the electric bikes objectively.

-No two test rides are identical, but we follow defined routes, travel at pre-determined speeds and ensure weather conditions are similar for each one, so our testing creates a fair comparison of the bikes.
-We record GPS and power data for our test rides using the Strava app, so we can accurately analyse and compare the performance of different bikes.
+No two test rides are identical, but we follow defined routes, travel at pre-determined speeds and ensure weather conditions are similar for each one to get a fair comparison of the e-bikes.
+We record GPS and power data for our test rides using the Strava app, so we can accurately analyse and compare the performance of different electric bikes.

 Our test routes